erstaples/boatswain/examples/boatswain-values/deployment/.servicemaps/README.md

 staging-hydra                10.3.0.181   <none>             3306/TCP            18h
 ```

 Note that there is a separate `staging-hydra` pod and service that lives in the cluster.
 This is the default hydra service that all other stagings will use unless otherwise defined in the `ServiceMap` object's `Test` array.
 In other words, the `staging-` prefix is the default prefix.
-By using service/pod prefixes, we can control the wiring of our staging deployments and customize service mapping based on what needs to be tested.

 Let's use the following service map to describe a use case for deploying the `hydra` application to staging.